 We do not have employment or severance agreements with our NEOs.
-However, our Operating Partnership adopted the Executive Severance Benefit Plan (the "Severance Plan"), in which our NEOs, in their capacity as employees of our Operating Partnership, participate.
+However, we adopted the Executive Severance Benefit Plan (the "Severance Plan"), in which our NEOs, in their capacity as employees of our Company, participate.
 See "Potential Payments Upon Termination or Change in Control" below.